ishaaq34/chipseq-tutorial-readthedocs/docs/06_duplicate_removal_qc.md

 In this example, we assume that all reads originate from the same library preparation and sequencing lane.
 Therefore, RGLB (library) and RGPU (platform unit) are kept the same across all files.

+!!!
+Note "RGPU"
-!!Note: RGPU should match the sequencing unit information in the FASTQ header.
+RGPU should match the sequencing unit information in the FASTQ header.
 If reads originate from different flowcells or lanes, this value should be adjusted accordingly

 ```
 for sample in H3K27me3_IP_rep1 H3K27me3_IP_rep2 Input_rep1 Input_rep2